Skip to main content

-Estimate how much an executor or personal representative gets paid in Florida based on the probate estate value and the state's ordinary compensation rules.
+Estimate how much a personal representative may be paid in Florida.
+Florida uses a presumptively reasonable ordinary compensation schedule based on the compensable probate estate value.

 Loading calculator...